rozek/node-red-contact-form-examples/README.md

 ### Postman Collection ###

-As usual, this repository contains a [collection of requests](PostmanCollection.json) which is to be imported into a [Postman](https://www.postman.com/) instance and simplfies testing the feedback mechanism.
+As usual, this repository contains a [collection of requests](PostmanCollection.json) which is to be imported into a [Postman](https://www.postman.com/) instance and simplifies testing the feedback mechanism.

 ## Contact Form (with Token) ##